boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Viability Mismatch Law: A Universal Principle for Viable Systems with Stress as Special Case.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18433777

 Kriger, B. (2026).
 The Inward Turn: Advanced Civilizations and the Fermi Paradox — Computational Efficiency as a Universal Attractor in Civilizational Development.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18437440
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18437440

 Kriger, B. (2026).
 The Structural Distortion Principle: A Closed-Loop Model of Perception, Attention, and World-Maintenance in Bounded Cognitive Systems.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18452700